MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkargcb_notify_interrupt_data.md

 ### -field CrtcVsync.VidPnTargetId

-[in] The zero-based identification number of the video present target in a path of a video present network (VidPN) topology.
+The zero-based identification number of the video present target in a path of a video present network (VidPN) topology.
 This number represents the video present target where the vertical sync occurs.

 ### -field CrtcVsync.PhysicalAddress

-[in] The physical address of the displaying buffer.
+The physical address of the displaying buffer.
 When monitor visibility is off, the operating system still expects a non-**NULL** physical address.
 This address should be set to the physical address that the pixel pipeline would read from if visibility were on.

 ### -field CrtcVsync.PhysicalAdapterMask

-[in] The physical adapter mask where the vertical sync occurs.
+The physical adapter mask where the vertical sync occurs.
 If this member contains a valid value, the driver must also set the **ValidPhysicalAdapterMask** bit-field flag in the **Flags** member.

 ### -field DisplayOnlyVsync